thanhpv15/deco/README.md

  * Compose decorators into constructors and modules
  * Supports public, private, and protected instance members
- * Build constructors & modules in a way similar to partials
+ * Build constructors & modules in a way similar to partial classes
  * Uses Node's built-in inherits functionality
- * Easily plug your constructors at runtime with additional decorators.
+ * Easily plug your constructors at runtime with additional decorators

 Usage Overview
 --------------